 The first two leaves that many vegetable seedling put forth are called cotyledons (seed leaves), which do not pattern themselves after the leaves of the mature plant.
 They mainly serve as “snack packs”—energy bars for the infant plant to consume so that it can put forth its own true leaves.

-After the true leaves emerge, which can take up to two weeks, you’ll be able to spot more differences between seedlings as they take on the special shape and form of their kind.
+After the true leaves emerge, which can take several weeks, you’ll be able to spot more differences between seedlings as they take on the special shape and form of their kind.

 The cotyledons, having served their purpose, will eventually die off.